NAV

 MQTT (Message Queuing Telemetry Transport) is a lightweight messaging protocol designed for low-bandwidth, high-latency, or unreliable networks, often used in Internet of Things (IoT) applications.
 It follows a publish-subscribe model, where devices (clients) can publish messages to topics or subscribe to topics to receive messages.

 MQTT will only work with Push3 Gateways.
-It is more efficient than making hundreds of API calls because it does not impose rate limits (you can stream 24/7), allowing continuous realtime or summary data streaming.
+It is more efficient than making hundreds of API calls, allowing continuous realtime or summary data streaming (you can stream 24/7).
 However, it lacks message history, meaning that if you need past data, you will have to make an API request to retrieve realtime or summary information as far back as necessary, and then resume streaming via MQTT.
 If the connection is lost, you will need to request realtime or summary data again to fill in any gaps before continuing with the MQTT stream.
 This combination of API and MQTT helps ensure a smooth data flow while compensating for potential disruptions.

 RS-485 Communications